Nikolai Stogov: Biography

 He graduated from Nicholas Cadet Corps, Konstantinovskoe Artillery School and joined the Volinsky Life-Guards Regiment.
 In 1900, he graduated from General Staff Academy as "first-class", earning the right to accelerated promotion.
 In November 1900, he held the post of senior adjutant of the 17th Infantry Division, and in May 1901, he served as a superior officer for special assignments at the 6th Army Corps Headquarters; from September 1904 to March 1909, as a senior adjutant of the Warsaw Military District headquarters.
 In December 1908, he was promoted to the rank of colonel, and in May 1909, he was appointed head of the Office of Military History in the Division of General Quartermaster General Headquarters.
 Since 14 July 1910, the MDGs clerk.

 First World War

 At the start of the war in 1914, he was chief of staff of the 1st Finnish Rifle Brigade.
 In autumn 1914 he was appointed commander of the 3rd Finnish Rifle Regiment.
 On 15 April 1915, the General Quartermaster headquarters of the 8th Army of Brusylov was appointed.
 On 25 September 1916 he was appointed chief of Staff of the 8th Army.
 He was the closest assistant to Generals Aleksei Brusilov and Alexey Kaledin.

-After the February revolution, he was rapidly promoted.
-On 2 April 1917 he became commander of XVI Army Corps and was promoted to Lieutenant General on 29 April 1917.
+After the February Revolution, he was rapidly promoted.
+On 2 April 1917 he became commander of the 16th Army Corps and was promoted to Lieutenant General on 29 April 1917.
 After the statement by General Lavr Kornilov, on 10 September 1917, he replaced General Sergey Markov as Chief of staff of the armies of the Southwestern Front.
 After the October Revolution, he served as commander-in-chief of the front armies for some time.